-I had put my music down, because the noise from the piano bothered my husband, so I hadn’t even honoured that gift.
+I had put my music down, because the noise from the piano bothered my husband, so I hadn’t even honored that gift.

-I never travelled, though I’d dreamed of travelling the world.
+I never traveled, though I’d dreamed of traveling the world.
 First because we didn’t have enough money.
 Later because we’d had small kids.
 Excuse after excuse.
 So I’d done nothing to make that happen.

 And my kids would grow up without their mother.
 How different would their lives be?

 I had a huge rock in my stomach.
 I knew to my core that my life was completely and utterly wasted and it was over with no warning.
 No foreboding music.
 No signs warning me.
 Just.
 Done.
 And I could see so clearly how I should have lived it but it was too fucking late.

 Even writing this, I feel that rage from that moment.

 I don’t remember what happened next.
 Did the highway suddenly get a shoulder?
 Was I able to move over in my lane enough?
 I don’t know for sure; memory is a slippery beast at the best of times, but definitely, fueled by adrenaline and rage, it is unreliable and full of blanks.
 I do know that I survived that event.
 I do remember watching what had to be around eight police cars racing down the other side of the highway in the moments afterwards.

 So if I survived that event, why do I say that I died?

 I did die.
 The person I was, resentful and wasteful of this incredible gift of life, ceased to exist in the moment that I raged.
 The moment I gained perspective.
 The moment I decided that I would do everything differently if I’d had the chance.
 The minute that car passed me, I knew that every minute after was a bonus.
 Time I wasn’t supposed to have and I was damn sure I was going to make it all matter.